tensorflow/community/governance/api-reviews.md

-Please note that also if the TF API team is public Github public teams are [only visible](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/about-teams#team-visibility) and mentionable by other teams members.
+Please note that also if the TF API team is public Github public teams are [only visible](https://docs.github.com/en/github/setting-up-and-managing-organizations-and-teams/about-teams#team-visibility) and mentionable by TF organization members.

 ## Process